FanyiMeng1016/fanyi.github.ao/README.md

             <hr>
             <p class="text">
               I am about to graduate from the UAL Creative Computing Institute, from the MSc Data Science and AI for the Creative Industries.
 I previously used to work as a marketing analyst.
-              <b>I am passionate about data science, NLP, and the possibilities for using them for new creative experiences.</b> In my spare time I enjoy rock climbing and knitting!
+              <b>I am passionate about data science, NLP, and the possibilities for using them for new creative experiences.</b>
             </p>
             <h3>Table of Content</h3>
             <ul>